Doctoral Training Centres and Partnerships

 As part of a consortium of eight UK universities, Reading offers training and postgraduate support for postgraduate researchers across a range of disciplines: archaeology; classics; English literature; film, theatre and television; history; history of art; law; modern languages and European studies; philosophy; and politics and international relations.

-Find out more about the SWW DTP.
+Find out more about the SWW AHRC DTP Studentships

 This consortium of five universities aims to develop future intellectual leadership in design.
 Here at Reading, Design Star research training opportunities are open to all PhD researchers in typography.

 Bringing together the University of Reading, Birmingham University, Leatherhead Food Research and Rothamstead Research, the research undertaken by this partnership focuses on creating a food industry resourced to produce sufficient sustainable food for health.

 Find out more about the Food Advanced Training Partnership.

 A total of 10 CTPs are being funded by BBSRC to carry out important scientific research in key aspects of agriculture.
 The University of Reading is involved in two of these.

 - The first, led by Waitrose, focuses on crop production, sustainable soil and ecosystem services, and also involves Rothamsted Research and the universities of Warwick and Lancaster.

 - The second concerns crop research and is led by Berry Gardens.
 Alongside Reading, it will involve the universities of Nottingham and Lancaster.